<< Yesterday

 1933 Senators' third baseman Cecil Travis becomes the second rookie to collect five hits in his major league debut, joining Hall of Fame left fielder Fred Clarke, who accomplished the feat in 1894 for the Louisville Colonels.
 In the 12-inning Griffith Stadium contest, the 19-year-old freshman strokes five singles in the team's 12-11 victory over Cleveland.

-1939 Four years after the Senior Circuit began playing evening tilts, the American League plays their first night game when Cleveland defeats the hometown A's at Shibe Park, 8-3.
-The small crowd of 15,109 fans, about half of the expected attendance, results from unseasonably cold temperatures in Philadelphia.
+1939 Four years after the Senior Circuit began playing evening tilts, the American League plays its first night game when Cleveland defeats the A's in front of 15,109 hometown fans, 8-3.
+Unseasonably cold temperatures in Philadelphia are responsible for the small Shibe Park crowd, which is about half the expected attendance.

 1953 After loading the bases against the Yankees in the top of the ninth inning, the White Sox pinch-hit southpaw pitcher Tommy Byrne for the right-handed hitting third baseman Vern Stephens, who has ten career grand slams.
 The unusual move pays off when the lefty pinch-hitter homers off Ewell Blackwell to give Chicago a 5-3 victory.